ambareesha7/ambareesha7/README.md

-- 👋 Hi, I’m Ambarish
+- 👋 Hi, I’m Ambareesha
-- 👀 I’m interested in IoT, 5G
+- 👀 interested in IoT, 5G
-- 🌱 I’m currently learning Elixir/Phoenix, GraphQL/Absinthe, PostgreSQL/Ecto
+- 🌱 currently learning Elixir/Phoenix, GraphQL/Absinthe, PostgreSQL/Ecto
-- 💞️ I’m looking to collaborate on Cross-Platform app's especially Flutter and Phoenix app's
+- 💞️ looking to collaborate on Cross-Platform app's especially Flutter and Phoenix app's
-- ⌘ I'm open to work on Elixir/Phoenix or Flutter
+- ⌘ open to work on Elixir/Phoenix or Flutter
 - 📬 You can reach me @ ambareesha7@gmail.com

 <!---